JackTroy/User-purchase-forecast/README.md

 - about data path

-    all file should be placed at `data/` directly, see below
+    all files should be placed at `data/` directly, as followed
     ```
     /data
     |-- submit_sample.csv